syspro86/MMM-ImageSlideshow/README.md

 # Module: Image Slideshow
 The `MMM-ImageSlideshow` module is designed to display images, one at a time on a fixed interval, from one or many directories.
 These images can be shown in order or at random, one directory at a time or all at time.
-The image heights and widths can be fixed, and the images can be made to be shown in grayscale.
+The image heights and widths can be fixed or scaled and the images can be made to be shown in grayscale.

 This fork has additional 'switches' offering alternate control over the displayed image.<br>
 Notably: